-- Mercury - Mercury is a metal that comes from mining, air fallout from burning coal and other fuels, and from natural sources.
+- Mercury is a metal that comes from mining, air fallout from burning coal and other fuels, and from natural sources.
 It is the most commonly found contaminant of concern in fish. - Too much methylmercury, the form of mercury found in fish, can harm the brain, especially in fetuses, babies, and children.
-Mothers can pass methylmercury to their babies during pregnancy. - Because fetuses, babies, and children are especially sensitive to mercury, OEHHA has one set of advice for the amount of mercury-containing fish that women age 18-49 years and children should eat, and another set of advice for women 50 years and older and men 18 years and older. - Polychlorinated Biphenyls (PCBs) - PCBs are industrial chemicals.
+Methylmercury can pass from mothers to their babies during pregnancy. - Because fetuses, babies, and children are especially sensitive to mercury, OEHHA has one set of advice for how much mercury-containing fish women ages 18-49 years and children should eat, and another set of advice for women 50 years and older and men 18 years and older.

+• Polychlorinated Biphenyls (PCBs)

+PCBs are industrial chemicals.
 While banned in the 1970s, they persist for many years in the environment and are still found in fish, sediment, and water as a result of spills, leaks, and improper disposal.